Tottenham Hotspur F.C.: Formation and early years (1882–1908)

 Spurs' first and second teams in 1885.
 Club president John Ripsher top row second right, team captain Jack Jull middle row fourth left, Bobby Buckle bottom row second left.

 Originally named Hotspur Football Club, the club was formed on 5 September 1882 by a group of schoolboys led by Bobby Buckle.
 They were members of the Hotspur Cricket Club and the football club was formed to play sports during the winter months.
+The club was based in the Northumberland Park area of Tottenham, named for the Dukes of Northumberland, and hence took its name from Harry Hotspur, a famous member of the Northumberland family.

 A year later the boys sought help with the club from John Ripsher, the Bible class teacher at All Hallows Church, who became the first president of the club and its treasurer.
-Ripsher helped and supported the boys through the club's formative years, reorganised and found premises for the club.
+Ripsher helped and supported the boys through the club's formative years, reorganising the club and finding premises for it.
 In April 1884 the club was renamed "Tottenham Hotspur Football Club" to avoid confusion with another London club named Hotspur, whose post had been mistakenly delivered to North London.
 Nicknames for the club include "Spurs" and "the Lilywhites".

-Initially, the north London side played games between themselves and friendly matches against other local clubs.
+Initially, the North London side played games between themselves and friendly matches against other local clubs.
 The first recorded match took place on 30 September 1882 against a local team named the Radicals, which Hotspur lost 2–0.
 The team entered their first cup competition in the London Association Cup, and won 5–2 in their first competitive match on 17 October 1885 against a company's works team called St Albans.
 The club's fixtures began to attract the interest of the local community and attendances at its home matches increased.
 In 1892, they played for the first time in a league, the short-lived Southern Alliance.